tk755/dotfiles/.bin/distro-setup/readme.md

 # `distro-setup/` v.0.1
 This directory contains scripts for automating the process of setting up and installing applications onto a fresh installation of Linux.

-There is a setup script for every supported Linux distribution.
-At the moment, that only includes Debian 10.
+Currently, the only supported distribution is Debian 10.

 ## Contributing to this Repository
 Applications should be added to this repository consistently as they are installed and configured on a local machine.